About the Debate

-Nationally ranked and consistently recognized as a “Most Innovative” university by U.S. News & World Report, Belmont University is home to nearly 8,500 students who come from every state and more than 36 countries.
+Nationally ranked and consistently recognized as a “Most Innovative” university by U.S. News & World Report, Belmont University is home to more than 8,200 students who come from every state and more than 28 countries.
 Committed to being a leader among teaching universities, Belmont brings together the best of liberal arts and professional education in a Christian community of learning and service.

 - On Princeton Review’s 2020 “Best Colleges in the Southeast” List

 - Top 10 Most Beautiful Urban College Campus nationwide by BestChoiceSchools.com